 9. They are Patient with New Strategies

-With marketing, for instance, a strategy can only be deemed a failure if it has proven to do more harm than good.
+For instance, with marketing, a strategy can only be deemed a failure if it has proven to do more harm than good.
 Decent results are still results.
 But business leaders often get bored or impatient and end up canceling marketing campaigns that are yet to revolutionize their business.
 They forget that while another strategy might look more promising, there’s no proof that it will be just as successful as the previous one.

 There’s nothing wrong with wanting to try something new.
 But not if you can’t afford it without canceling everything else.
 The hope for more substantial profits is not a reasonable excuse for killing a pipeline of incoming cash.